booreda7/ProgrammingJokesGenerator.brd/README.md

-this is a website for programming jokes.
+This is a website for programming jokes.